kuluru96/Boston-Airbnb-Analysis/README.md

 # Boston-Airbnb-Analysis
-Project-1: Udacity Boston Airbnb Data Analysis
-Table of Contents
-Installation
-Project Motivation
-File Descriptions
-Results
-Licensing, Authors, and Acknowledgements
-Installation
-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
-The code should run with no issues using Python versions 3.*.

-Project Motivation
+## Project Motivation

 This entire project is part of a Data Scientist Nanodegree Program by Udacity.
 The project aimes to apply CRISP-DM process in analytics of data of my choice.
 I have chosen the Boston Airbnb Data.
 Using this data I have tried to answer the following questions:

-What is the most popular listing by room type in Boston?
+What are the most popular neighbourhoods in Boston?
-What is the most popular neighbourhood in Boston among renters?
+What are the common Price Listings of AirBnbs in Boston?
-Is it possible to predict the price of a listing and what are the main features for price prediction?
+What are the Top Amenities that visitors look for?

-File Descriptions
+## File Descriptions
 There is one Jupyter Notebook file that contains all the analytics and codes.
 Markdown cells were used to assist in walking through the thought process for individual steps.

-Results
+## Results
-You can find brief results below, for more detailed answers please refer to my blog post here:
+You can find brief results below, for more detailed answers please refer to my blog post here: https://medium.com/@muralidhark36/boston-airbnb-analysis-72a39b751e5e

 What is the most popular listing by room type in Boston?

 Surprisingly, the most listed property by room type in Boston is the listing of Entire Home or Apartment and not the Private Room , having 59% market share against 38%.
 It is also well proven with the annual availability data which tells us that the Entire Home or Apartment is available up to 175 days in a year against 225 days of the Private Room .

 What is the most popular neighbourhood in Boston among renters?